raj-gupta271/mlops_hypervisor/README.md

 2. Checks available resources on the target cluster.
 3. Allocates resources if available and starts the deployment.
 4. Uses a preemption strategy to evict lower-priority deployments if necessary to accommodate higher-priority ones.
-5. Raises an error if no deployments can be scheduled due to resource constraints.

 ---